MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-config-problem-no-users-provisioned.md

 # No users are being provisioned
 >[!NOTE]
 >Starting 04/16/2020 we have changed the behavior for users assigned the default access role.
-Please see the section below for details.
+See the section below for details.
 >
 After automatic provisioning has been configured for an application (including verifying that the app credentials provided to Microsoft Entra ID to connect to the app are valid), then users and/or groups are provisioned to the app.
 Provisioning is determined by the following things:

 -   Which users and groups have been **assigned** to the application.
-Note that provisioning nested groups aren't supported.
+Provisioning nested groups isn't supported.
 For more information on assignment, see [Assign a user or group to an enterprise app in Microsoft Entra ID](~/identity/enterprise-apps/assign-user-or-group-access-portal.md).
 -   Whether or not **attribute mappings** are enabled, and configured to sync valid attributes from Microsoft Entra ID to the app.
 For more information on attribute mappings, see [Customizing User Provisioning Attribute Mappings for SaaS Applications in Microsoft Entra ID](customize-application-attributes.md).
 -   Whether or not there's a **scoping filter** present that is filtering users based on specific attribute values.
 For more information on scoping filters, see [Attribute-based application provisioning with scoping filters](~/identity/app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).